-- 5.1 The Sponsor may only nominate an Overseas Worker for: - (a) visas outlined in Schedule 2; - (b) Occupations outlined in Schedule 2; - (c) up to the Nomination Ceiling specified in Schedule 2; and - (d) an Occupation to be performed in a location listed in Schedule 2. - 5.2 The Sponsor acknowledges that the Minister may, in his/her absolute discretion, vary the: - (a) Nomination Ceilings up or down; - (b) Concessions; or - (c) Occupations. - 5.3 If the Sponsor wishes to increase the Nomination Ceilings in any year during the period of this Agreement as set out in Schedule 2 to this Agreement, they must provide the Department with the information detailed in variations to the existing agreement. - 5.4 The Sponsor acknowledges that there is no guarantee that additional Nominations and increases in the Nomination ceilings will be agreed to and that the Commonwealth reserves the right to make the final decision as to the Nomination Ceiling for each year of the Agreement. - 5.5 Before they nominate a Nominee under this Agreement, the Sponsor must take all reasonable steps to ensure that: - (a) it recruits suitably skilled Australians who are available; and - (b) the Overseas Worker will be able to meet any revised visa requirements outlined at Schedule 4. - 5.6 The Sponsor will aim to ensure that: - (a) in any one Year period overseas workers do not comprise more than a third of their Workforce; - (b) their reliance on overseas workers decreases during the life of this Agreement; and - (c) their reliance on temporary visas decreases where existing temporary visa holders have successfully transitioned to permanent residence under this Agreement. - 5.7 In addition to Subclass 457 nomination requirements outlined in the Migration Regulations, the Sponsor must demonstrate, through written evidence, when lodging a Subclass 457 nomination prior to the introduction of the TSS visa, that the Nominee will be: - (a) engaged full time; - (b) paid a Base Rate of Pay that is equal to or greater than the TSMIT, unless varied in Schedule 2; and - (c) receive Terms and Conditions of Employment which are no less favourable than the terms or conditions of employment that are, or would be provided, to an Australian performing equivalent work in the Approved Sponsor's workplace at the same location. - 5.8 In addition to TSS or Subclass 186 nomination requirements outlined in the Migration Regulations, the Sponsor must demonstrate, through written evidence, when lodging a TSS or Subclass 186 nomination that the Standard skilled visa requirements as outlined in the Migration Regulations in relation to the TSMIT, Earnings and/or working hours, are met unless varied in Schedule 2. - 5.9 The Sponsor must comply with any additional requirements for nomination that are stipulated by the Minister in Schedule 3.
+- 5.1 The Sponsor may only nominate an Overseas Worker for: - visas outlined in Schedule 2; - (b) Occupations outlined in Schedule 2: - (c) up to the Nomination Ceiling specified in Schedule 2; and - (d) an Occupation to be performed in a location listed in Schedule 2. - The Sponsor acknowledges that the Minister may, in his/her absolute discretion, vary the: 5.2 - (a) Nomination Ceilings up or down; - (b) Concessions; or - (c) Occupations. - If the Sponsor wishes to increase the Nomination Ceilings in any year during the period of this Agreement as 5.3 set out in Schedule 2 to this Agreement, they must provide the Department with the information detailed in Schedule 7.
+A departmental decision-maker will then assess whether the Department will agree to proposed variations to the existing agreement. - The Sponsor acknowledges that there is no guarantee that additional Nominations and increases in the 5.4 Nomination ceilings will be agreed to and that the Commonwealth reserves the right to make the final decision as to the Nomination Ceiling for each year of the Agreement. - Before they nominate a Nominee under this Agreement, the Sponsor must take all reasonable steps to ensure 5.5 that: - it recruits suitably skilled Australians who are available; and (a) - the Overseas Worker will be able to meet any revised visa requirements outlined at Schedule 4. - The Sponsor will aim to ensure that: 5.6 - in any one Year period overseas workers do not comprise more than a third of their Workforce; (a) - their reliance on overseas workers decreases during the life of this Agreement; and (b) - their reliance on temporary visas decreases where existing temporary visa holders have successfully (c) transitioned to permanent residence under this Agreement. - In addition to Subclass 457 nomination requirements outlined in the Migration Regulations, the Sponsor 5.7 must demonstrate, through written evidence, when lodging a Subclass 457 nomination prior to the introduction of the TSS visa, that the Nominee will be: - (a) engaged full time; - paid a Base Rate of Pay that is equal to or greater than the TSMIT, unless varied in Schedule 2; and (b) - receive Terms and Conditions of Employment which are no less favourable than the terms or (c) - receive Terms and Conditions of Employment which are no less favourable than the terms or conditions of employment that are, or would be provided, to an Australian performing equivalent work in the Approved Sponsor's workplace at the same location.

+dition to TSS or Subclass 186 nomination requirements outlined in the Migration Regulations, the sor must demonstrate, through written evidence, when lodging a TSS or Subclass 186 nomination that the same location.

+dition to TSS or Subclass 186 nomination requirements outlined in the Migration Regulations in relation to the TSMIT, ngs and/or working hours, are met unless varied in Schedule 2.

+Sponsor must comply with any additional requirements for nomination that are stipulated by the ster in Schedule 3.